KarlinSmith08/KarlinSmithPortfolio/_posts/2025-12-10-Daily-Journal-Atrium.md

 **January 13th, 2026**: Cleaned and tested connections of the new QuadStick.

-**January 20th, 2026**: I did some research on creating a [watter bottle holder]().
-This would be an attachment that would connect to Caroline and Scarlett's mount project
+**January 20th, 2026**: I did some research on creating a [water bottle holder](https://karlinsmith08.github.io/KarlinSmithPortfolio/blog/Water-Bottle-Holder/).
+This would be an attachment that would connect to Caroline and Scarlett's mount project.

 **January 21st, 2026**: I created a list of questions to ask Mrs. Smith the next time we went into the hospital to know how to contiue the water bottle holder's construction.